AKSW/RDFUnit/README.md

 ### 2) Get/create data quality test cases for schemas

-If there are already data quality test cases for a schema used in the dataset, these can be copied to the `data/tests/Schema/<schema-path>`.
+If there are already data quality test cases for a schema used in the dataset, these can be copied to the `data/tests/Schema/<schema-path>` directory.
 The schema-path is the schema URI having stripped off the protocol identifier.
 So for the OWL schema (`http://www.w3.org/2002/07/owl#`) the directory structure would be `data/tests/Schema/www.w3.org/2002/07/owl/`.
 Inside this directory a file named `<schema-prefix>.tests.Schema.ttl` is expected.
 Currently Databugger already provides schema test cases for the following schemas:

 - `http://purl.org/dc/elements/1.1/`
 - `http://purl.org/dc/terms/`
 - `http://www.w3.org/2002/07/owl#`